Inventory Cycle for Manufacturers, Retailers and Distributors

 Consider the following example: The inventory cycle for XYZ Company takes 12 days to go through the ordering phase, 35 days for the work in progress to be completed, and 20 days for the finished goods to be delivered.
 Therefore, the company's total manufacturing inventory cycle to 67 days.

-Inventory cycle can be applied to any inventory system, whether it's manual or computerized.
+Inventory control can be applied to any system, whether it's manual or computerized.

 The most important part of the inventory cycle process (also called cycle inventory) is to frequently and regularly perform inventory counts in order to understand the turnover rate or demand for a particular item.